Homework PracticeSign Up

 MediumQuestion

-A student is revising Cell as Life Unit.
-Which idea is most accurate?
+A student is checking cells as functional units of life.
+Which statement is scientifically accurate?

 Topic: Cell as Life Unit · Skill: Explain cell as functional unit of life